nptscot/nptscot.github.io/manual/index.md

 Two main types of cycle infrastructure are considered, depending on the street configuration:

-Two Unidirectional Protected Cycle Tracks, one on each side of the street  (shown as '2 x 1 -way tracks' in the tool):
+Two Unidirectional Protected Cycle Tracks, one on each side of the street  (shown as '2 x 1-way tracks' in the tool):
   - *Absolute Minimum Width:* 1.5 m
   - *Desirable Minimum Width:* 2.0 m